Skip to main content

 With meticulous control over temperature, nutrient intake and lighting, the vertically integrated operation maximizes every possible efficiency in its controlled, pest-free environment.
 The results are chemical-free, nutrient-dense greens and vegetable sprouts including broccoli, carrot, celery, mustard and radishes.

 From there it was a good hike out to Detroit Horse Power — or at least the building site where DHP’s main facility is taking shape through the winter months.
-Only ‘facility’ and ‘building’ bare scratch the surface of the 14-acre former school property where the nation’s largest urban equestrian center is taking shape.
+Only ‘facility’ and ‘building’ barely scratch the surface of the 14-acre former school property where the nation’s largest urban equestrian center is taking shape.
 By the end of this year the former Paul Robeson Academy location will be home to ample outdoor paddocks and a massive indoor riding arena equipped with stables, classrooms and meeting spaces.

 With brutal wintry elements making a site tour impracticable, DHP mastermind David Silver boarded our tour bus for a succinct overview of the project and the new era of equestrian-based youth-development programming soon on tap — a natural extension of the urban education work that first brought him to Detroit from New York City more than a decade ago.